yearn/tokenized-strategy/README.md

 NOTE: The master branch has these pre-set addresses set based on the deterministic address that testing on a local device will render.
 These contracts should NOT be used in production and any live versions should use an official [release](https://github.com/yearn/tokenized-strategy/releases).

 A Strategy contract can become a fully ERC-4626 compliant vault by inheriting the `BaseStrategy` contract, that uses the fallback function to delegateCall the previously deployed version of `TokenizedStrategy`.
-A strategist then only needs to override three simple functions in their specific strategy.
+A strategist then only needs to override three required functions in their specific strategy, with the option to override `_strategyTotalAssets()` for live accounting.

 [TokenizedStrategy](https://github.com/yearn/tokenized-strategy/blob/master/src/TokenizedStrategy.sol) - The implementation contract that holds all logic for every strategy.